Collision Risk Estimation via Loss Prediction in End-to-End Autonomous Driving: Method

 \section{Method}

-We first review the theory of loss prediction in~\cref{sec:loss_pred}.
-Then we adapt this to collision prediction for end-to-end planning in~\cref{sec:collision_prediction}.
-Next, we introduce our CATPlan architecture in~\cref{sec:catplan} and a rule-based collision model as the baseline in~\cref{sec:baseline} Finally, we introduce techniques for handling class imbalance in real-world data in~\cref{sec:imbalance}.
+We adapt loss prediction to collision risk estimation (CRE) for end-to-end planners in Sec.~\ref{sec:collision_prediction}.
+Sec.~\ref{sec:riskmonitor} introduces our RiskMonitor architecture.
+Finally, Sec.~\ref{sec:imbalance} introduces techniques for handling class imbalance in real-world data.